hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 ## Run

-For none Spring Boot application, run it a general web application in IDE.
-Or via maven tomcat plugin.
+For none Spring Boot application, run it as a general web application in IDE.

+Tomcat also provides maven plugin for those maven users.

 	<plugin>
 		<groupId>org.apache.tomcat.maven</groupId>